 Past versions of the Ford Ranger were solely focused on practicality and usability, but the current version has gone some way to ditching this perception and there is now a sense of style to go with the workhorse image.
 It’s closer than ever to an SUV for mechanical sophistication, but it’s built to last, has excellent off-road ability and can tow 3,500kg in some guises.

 In a bid to keep rivals at bay, Ford has modernised the styling inside and out, adding a clutch of the latest technology and safety features.
 Engineers also moved to improve the driving experience with engine and suspension upgrades.

-Ford builds single cab, Super Cab and Double Cab versions of the Ranger, with the most popular Double Cab bodystyle offering four doors and five seats to the Super Cab’s suicide back doors and occasional rear seating.
+Ford builds Regular Cab, Super Cab and Double Cab versions of the Ranger, with the most popular Double Cab bodystyle offering four doors and five seats to the Super Cab’s suicide back doors and occasional rear seating.
 You can seat five at a squeeze too, with the Double Cab having just enough legroom for a 6ft adult to sit behind a 6ft driver.
 Headroom is OK in the back, so longer journeys with four on board are not out of the question.

 The Ranger is also extremely capable in heavy-duty use on the road with the Double Cab offering a 1,199kg payload and a class-leading 3,500kg maximum towing weight.
 Ford’s added a load of advanced safety equipment too, including a stability control system with trailer sway control to keep everything in check.

 We're so impressed with the current Ford Ranger that we awarded it the Pick-up of the Year in 2019 and 2020.

 2. Toyota Hilux

 Over 18 million Toyota Hiluxes have been built since 1968, making it one of the best-selling trucks in the world.
 It’s an icon of the pick-up world, with owners in some of the most inhospitable places on earth relying on its durability.